littleosbook/aenix/doc/book/page_frame_allocation.md

 Now that we have virtual memory with paging set up, we need to somehow allocate some of the available memory to use for the applications we want to run.
 How do we know what memory is free?
-That is the role of a page frame allocator, and we'll .....
+That is the role of a page frame allocator.

 ## Managing available memory